 Students who wish to explore undergraduate majors offered by a specific college should contact the appropriate college advisement office.
 Please note: the College of Education does not offer undergraduate programs; undergraduates seeking academic advisement are encouraged to go to the Center for Careers in Teaching for assistance with course selection in preparation for teaching.
+Please visit fullerton.edu/cct for information.

-College of the Arts

-Office of the Dean Visual Arts 199 657-278-3256

-College of Communications
+College of the Arts Office of the Dean Visual Arts 199 657-278-3256 College of Communications